 It's supposedly heavy, though I'd challenge anyone to say that this was hard to move.
 It's made from sturdy, top quality materials, with lightweight, low profile wheels that turn easily and have the option to lock when needed.

 It can take a little bit of getting used to though.
 Specifically, setting it up and putting it away.
 Bear in mind that all these options mean this is a little more complicated than the more basic strollers.
-But you'll get the hang of it in no time, and when you do, you'll have one of the best double strollers for twins on the market.
+But you'll get the hang of it in no time.

 No matter the needs of you and your growing family, there's a stroller out there that will meet them.
 Now that you've read our guide, hopefully you've got a better idea of what you're looking for.
-Maybe you've even found the perfect stroller for your twins.
-Either way, as long as you take the time to think about what you're buying and why you need each option, you're sure to choose the best stroller for twins.
+Maybe you've even found the perfect stroller for twins.
+Either way, as long as you take the time to think about what you're buying and why you need each option, you're sure to choose the stroller that will fit your needs.